freitasedm/data_Nat_COMMS_Paper/Hospitalization_by_SARS_Influenza/README.md

 # Description of Hospitalization due to SARS-influenza data.

-to access the data just use Microsoft Excel and open the file Flu_Situation(allweek1-15)-2020-new.xlsx
+To access the data just use Microsoft Excel and open the file Flu_Situation(allweek1-15)-2020-new.xlsx